ember-cli/ember-cli-eslint/README.md

   It defaults to `eslint-rules`.

 - `extensions` is an array containing the file extensions to lint.
 If you want to lint JavaScript and TypeScript files for example it should be set to `['js', 'ts']`. _NOTE_: If you add Typescript files `typescript-eslint-parser` has to be installed and specified as the parser.
 For more information take a look at the [`typescript-eslint-parser`](https://github.com/eslint/typescript-eslint-parser)

+- `throwOnError` can be set to `true` to cause builds to fail on first eslint rule violation with `error`-level severity

+- `throwOnWarn` can be set to `true` to cause builds to fail on first eslint rule violation with `warn`-level severity. _NOTE_: Setting this to true will automatically enable `throwOnError` behavior

 ### On Build Files